Problem Statement

 Here is the code for this algorithm:

-Time Complexity The algorithm takes O(N) where N is the number of elements in the input array.
-This is because we iterate the array only once.
+Overall time complexity: O(N), where N is the number of elements in the array.

 Approach 3: Sorting